 Who is affected?

-Although participation in MOC is currently open to all Board Certified ophthalmologists on a voluntary basis, ophthalmologists who were Board Certified after July 1, 1992 are required to participate in this process.
-If you were certified prior to 1992 and wish to enroll in MOC visit the ABO's Web site.
+Ophthalmologists who were board certified after July 1, 1992 are required to participate in the MOC process.
+Participation in MOC is open to ophthalmologists certified prior to 1992 on a voluntary basis.
+To enroll in MOC, visit the ABO's Web site.

-The DOCK and PORT exam questions are based on the MOC Content Outline
+The questions for the DOCK exam and Quarterly Questions Pilot are based on the MOC Content Outline

 developed by the ABO.

-to help you meet MOC requirements, earn CME credits and prepare for the MOC examinations.
-Products are based on the Practicing Ophthalmologists Curriculum (POC), a knowledge base of information developed by teams of practicing ophthalmologists, who are members of the Academy.
+These resources are based on the Practicing Ophthalmologists Curriculum (POC), a knowledge base developed by teams of practicing ophthalmologists, who are members of the Academy.
 The POC comprises the most clinically relevant information that practicing ophthalmologists in each subspecialty need to know to remain clinically current.
 The POC is based on the MOC Content Outline

 and organized by practice emphasis area (i.e., subspecialty).